mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 I always thought, "No, Courtland.
 That sounds inefficient.
 I'll take the free lessons and not make the costly mistakes, thank you."

-From the title of this post, you've probably figured out that my plan didn't quite work.
+From the title of this post, you've probably figured out that my plan didn't work.

 # The idea

-The idea for this project was a spinoff from an earlier project, KetoHub.
-KetoHub allows users to search for recipes for the keto diet by their ingredients.
-It does this by scraping keto cooking blogs.
+The idea for this project was a spinoff from one of my earlier projects, a recipe aggregator called [KetoHub](https://ketohub.io/).
+It allows users to search recipes by ingredient.

-I initially solved this with simple rules.
-For example, "Ignore units of measurement."
-I soon discovered that recipe ingredients can be formatted in so many different ways that the rules get out of control. *The New York Times* had written about successfully parsing ingredients using machine learning, so I decided to try that.

-I felt like that could be the business.
-If I wanted this, others would too.
+To make this possible, KetoHub had to reduce ingredients to their essential words for search matching.
+For example, KetoHub reduced an ingredient such as "½ cup shredded mozzarella cheese" to simply "mozzarella cheese."
+My thinking was that if a user typed "cup," they expect to see results like "cupcakes" or "pudding cups" instead of every recipe that contains a "cup" of any ingredient.

+I initially solved this with regular expressions, but that quickly [grew unsustainable](/resurrecting-1/#what-business-was-it-of-mine).
+I realized I could instead solve this with machine learning.
+If I needed something like this, others probably did too, so maybe that could be a business.

+Thus, the idea for [Zestful](https://zestfuldata.com/), the ingredient-parsing service, was born.

 # The MVP that wasn't

-The minimum viable product (MVP) is a common thing in the lean startup world.
-Build the smallest possible product that you can show to customers, then continue building based on feedback from customers willing to pay.
-One of the most common stories of shipping too late is *not* building an MVP and instead investing months or years of effort into.
+In the lean startup world, people frequently talk about the "MVP," the minimum viable product.
+The MVP is the smallest possible product that you can show to customers to demonstrate your idea.
+You're supposed to build it as soon as possible, get it into potential customers' hands, and their reaction should tell you if your idea is viable.

+One of the most common stories of failure is of the founder so confident in their idea that they neglect to build an MVP and instead invest years into a fully-featured product that nobody wants.

 But I *did* build an MVP.
-I hired a freelancer and together we got basic ingredient parsing working with about 80 hours of combined development time.
-I defined an acceptance criteria, which said the point that we'd be done and ready to show the product to customers.
+I even defined the acceptance criteria up front to prevent myself from trying to improve the service's accuracy forever.
+I decided that my MVP would be ready to show customers once it gave correct answers for a few common ingredient formats and achieved at least 80% accuracy on a set of 200 ingredients from the web that it had never seen before.

 {% include image.html file="acceptance-criteria.png" alt="Acceptance criteria document" fig_caption="Ingredient parser acceptance criteria" max_width="300px" img_link=true class="img-border" %}

-We accomplished all of the goals of the acceptance criteria in early May.
+I got Zestful to satisfy the acceptance criteria in early May, after about 80 hours of development work.
 But I didn't officially "launch" (as in, begin accepting payments) until July.
-Instead, I spent the next six weeks writing more code.
+Instead, I spent another two months writing code.

 # It's okay because it's *sales* coding

-The best way to understand how I wrote code for two months after I was "done" is to peek inside my thought process during that time:
+The best way for me to explain how I continued writing code for two months after I was "done" is to share my thought process:

 *Day 1: Acceptance criteria is accomplished*

->The service works, but customers can only try it out by writing complex expressions on the command line.
-How can I subject my customers to the indignity of writing `curl` commands in the age of Web 3.1?
+>The service works!
+But customers can only use it if they write complex expressions on the command line...
 >
->I have to create a simple HTML frontend so that users can just interact with it in the browser.
+>How can I subject my customers to the indignity of writing `curl` commands in the age of Web 3.1?
+I have to create a simple HTML frontend so that customers can test it right from the browser.

 *5 days later*

->The basic HTML form works, but it's strange to have this orphaned HTML form without any surrounding context to explain what it is.
-I need to build a website around this.
-But it'll be simple, like just a day of work.
+>The basic frontend works, but it's strange to have this orphaned HTML form sitting there without any explanation.
+I need to build a website around the form that explains what it is.
+But it'll be a dead-simple site, like just a day of work.

 *4 days later*

 >Okay, great!
 The service has its own website.
 >
->Oh, but I don't have documentation to explain what all the fields mean.
+>...but I don't have documentation to explain what all the fields mean.
 I'll add that real quick.

 *2 days later*

 >Now I have so many pages that my navigation bar doesn't display correctly on mobile devices.
+>
-I need to make my navigation bar responsive.
-But that's such a basic thing.
-I'm sure that will only take me about an hour with Angular.
+>I need to make my navigation bar responsive.
+I'm sure that will only take me about an hour with Angular, my web framework.

 [*8 days later*](https://twitter.com/deliberatecoder/status/1011358706108456960)

+>Now that my website works on mobile, I'm ready to show off my product demo!
+>
 >Uh oh!
 What if everyone just uses my free demo server instead of paying me?
 I need to add logic to limit each user to 30 requests per day.

 And on and on.

 Every time I thought I just needed one more simple thing, it added new complexity and forced me to add something else to support it.

-And then it was two months later and I was baffled at how I hadn't shipped anything so long after I had declared code complete.
+Finally, it was two months later, and I was baffled that I hadn't shipped anything despite declaring code complete so long ago.

 # Breaking the cycle

-I used to write monthly updates

 I decided to write a summary of my progress on Zestful and I realized

-Part of the benefit of writing, especially on the Internet where people can be eager to find fault, is that it forces you to [justify what you say](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).
+Part of the benefit of writing, especially on the Internet, where people can be eager to find fault, is that it forces you to [justify what you say](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).
+This defensive writing also forces you to organize your thoughts.

 >Writing is thinking.
 To write well is to think clearly.
 That's why it's so hard.
 >